 Industries that rely on online payment systems and online money transfers withdraw their investments from the country.
 If the country cannot get itself whitelisted, it will be harder to attract foreign investors.
 Being grey listed is an appalling impediment for the country’s business climate and the growth of its e-commerce and digital sector – but being blacklisted will be much, much worse.

 The efforts of the government to get the country whitelisted are commendable, but they still have a long way to go.
 The sad reality is that some countries – the United States, India, & France – are actively trying and lobbying to keep Pakistan on the greylist.
 However, the lack of support from Saudi Arabia, Malaysia, the Gulf States, the all-weather friend China, and other Gulf countries may be a failure of the country’s diplomacy.

 To ensure that Pakistan is removed from the greylist, Pakistan needs to plug the loopholes in its financial systems.
 Moreover, the country also needs to revisit its foreign policy, given that it only had Turkey’s support in the face of such dire circumstances.
+Further strengthening the budding Pakistan-Russia-China bloc could be helpful in future discussions around Pakistan’s efforts to remove itself from the grey list.
 Implementing the action plan of the FATF in its true spirit will not only assist Pakistan to get whitelisted but will also enhance the country’s ability to keep track of its undocumented economy which will then hamper the terrorists from getting financial aid from within the country.

 This will also earn the country a colossal sum of money in the form of taxes as more and more financial transactions will be documented and handled through legal means.
 What Pakistan has to do is to regain the confidence of its former allies – and refrain from choosing sides in case of tensions between its allies.